deyvitt/Reverse-Engineering-Seedance/README.md

 ## What This Is

-This is a shareable editorial article reverse engineering the suspected architecture behind **ByteDance's SeedDance 2.0** AI video generation model — based entirely on observed output behavior and published academic research.
+This is a shareable editorial article reverse engineering the suspected architecture behind **ByteDance's SeeDance 2.0** AI video generation model — based entirely on observed output behavior and published academic research.

-It was developed through a collaborative analytical discussion between a human analyst and Claude (Anthropic's AI assistant) in February 2026, after observing a particularly striking SeedDance output that crossed a threshold most researchers thought was years away.
+It was developed through a collaborative analytical discussion between a human analyst and Claude (Anthropic's AI assistant) in February 2026, after observing a particularly striking SeeDance output that crossed a threshold most researchers thought was years away.

 ---